gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-okta.md

 Before calling [`Embedded.shared.authenticate`](overview#authentication), we must [Authenticate With Okta](integrate-with-okta#authorize-with-okta)

 ### Authorize With Okta
+ - Step 1: Configuring the Authenticator Config

+Make sure the [Authentication Config](../../platform-overview/authenticator-config#embedded) in the Beyond Identity Console is set to type `Embedded` and that the Invoke URL points to your application with either an App Scheme or a Universal Link.

- - Step 1: Okta Authorize URL
+ - Step 2: Okta Authorize URL

 To begin the authentication flow, start an `ASWebAuthenticationSession`, and load the OAuth2 authorization request URL provided by Okta.